“I don’t know what I’m supposed to do, but I know what I can do.” – the young Captain Kirk

 The message sent by that graphic, critical race theory, white fragility, and similar lines of thought is that we, as black people (especially black males), are lesser human beings in the context of our society.
 If that isn’t the message, why do we need a slogan “Black Lives Matter”?
 My life has always mattered, and I have something to contribute to society.
 It is beyond my comprehension of how the victim’s narrative can assist any man, woman, or child in finding inner strength, make critical decisions, and overcome adversity.

-I don’t have a problem with the idea of “black lives matters.”
+I don’t have a problem with the idea of “black lives matter.”
 But it deeply saddens me to say that black people need to understand, more than anyone else, that black lives not only matter, but are essential to American society.
-What would America be without the civil rights movement, MLK, Malcolm X, hip-hop, the Bronx, the Harlem Renassaince, Oprah and Barack Obama?
+What would America be without the civil rights movement, MLK, Malcolm X, hip-hop, the Bronx, the Harlem Renassaince, Oprah, and Barack Obama?

 That brings me back to that quote.
 I don’t know what I’m supposed to do during these unprecedented times.
 Still, I know what I can do, continuously and unapologetically remind us, humans, Americans, and Black Americas that we are capable of great things with the only prerequisite being the belief that we are capable.